Commonwealth supported places

 Do I have to accept a Commonwealth supported place?

-Some students choose not to accept a Commonwealth supported place for a number of different reasons.
+You don't have to accept a Commonwealth supported place (CSP) if you don't want to (some students choose not to for a number of different reasons).
 However, these places are much cheaper than fee paying places.

-If you don't want to accept a Commonwealth supported place, or if you want to be Commonwealth supported for only some of your units, you need to inform your provider of this in writing by the census date or administrative date for the relevant study period.
-Keep in mind that your provider does not have to offer you a fee paying place instead.Return to top
+If you don't want to accept a CSP, or if you want to be in a CSP for only some of your units, you need to inform your university of this in writing by the census date (or earlier administrative date) for the relevant study period.
+Bear in mind that your university does not have to offer you a fee paying place instead.Return to top